pantheon-systems/documentation/source/content/guides/decoupled/overview/05-build-hooks.md

 ## Delete a Build Hook

-1. Navigate to your site dashboard and select the site you want to add a Build Hook to.
+1. Navigate to your site dashboard and select the site with the Build Hook you want to delete.

 1. Click **Settings** and then click **Builds**.

 1. Scroll down to the **Build Hooks** section, select **Delete** from the **Edit** drop-down menu next to the Build Hook you want to delete.

-1. Click **Yes** confirm your selection and then click **Delete Hook**.
+1. Click **Yes** to confirm your selection and then click **Delete Hook**.

 ## Use Build Hooks with a Backend Starter Kit

 ### Drupal Backend Starter Kit and Build Hooks

-Refer to [Configure Build Hooks](/guides/decoupled/drupal-backend-starters/build-hooks) for information on how to configure your Build Hook on your backend.
+Refer to [Configure Build Hooks](/guides/decoupled/drupal-backend-starters/build-hooks) for information on how to configure your Build Hook on your Drupal backend.

 ### WordPress Backend Starter Kit and Build Hooks

-Refer to [Configure Build Hooks](/guides/decoupled/wp-backend-starters/build-hooks) for information on how to configure your Build Hook on your backend.
+Refer to [Configure Build Hooks](/guides/decoupled/wp-backend-starters/build-hooks) for information on how to configure your Build Hook on your WordPress backend.